 How to Combat Foundation Damage

 As the old saying goes, prevention is often the best cure.
-To make sure that your foundation is always in great shape, it is important that you have it properly inspected by professionals at least twice a year.
+To make sure that your foundation is always in great shape, it is important that you have it properly inspected by professionals at least twice a year to address any exterior water issues.
 But if foundation damage has already occurred, there is a technique known as foundation piering or piling that can remedy the situation.

 Piling or piering is the process of driving steel pipe pilings to remedy damaged or failing building foundations and to correct foundation settlement problems.
 If you notice any signs of foundation failure, it is very important that you call in an expert right away to prevent it from getting any worse.